hgzimmerman/SWEN344-web-project/documentation/deriverables/R1/BugTracking.md

 ###### Backend
 The backend was mostly finished and tested by the time dependent work on the frontend started.
 As consequence, few bug reports were lodged against it.
+When they were, they were quickly addressed because there wasn't concurrent development.

 ###### Frontend